hndathome/where-covid-19-matters/README.md

 <p>
 This Gatsby built website allows you to enter multiple zip codes and returns COVID-19 statistics, links to state COVID-19 websites, and if available where to get COVID-19 testing.
 Find out COVID-19 facts where it matters to you, whether for travel or for family and friends living across the United States.
 </p>
-<h2>Demonstration video from when the website was functional.
-Data is not longer availalbe for retrieval since COVID-19 is endemic.</h2>
+<p>Demonstration video from when the website was functional.
+Data is not longer availalbe for retrieval since COVID-19 is endemic.</p>
 <p>https://www.youtube.com/watch?v=WjYRFxgDdCw</p>
 <!-- AUTO-GENERATED-CONTENT:END -->